 There are many scorecards around the world in your sector.
 I suggest you use the search string “balanced scorecard not for profit case study”.
 My work simply helps organisations make implementing a BSC more effective.
 As my organisation is not a consulting machine, i am blissfully unaware of all the change that is happening.
 While I’d love to hear about every success story, I am often the last to find out about the celebration.
 However this should not deterred you from viewing what I’m saying your in-depth knowledge of your organisation and your own developed pragmatic sense from seeing the simplicity of what I am putting forward.

-You said US Navy had implemented BSC also, so in this regard, What strategic themes were used?, and where we can get additional information related with Armed Forces?
+You said a Navy had implemented BSC also, so in this regard, What strategic themes were used?, and where we can get additional information related with Armed Forces?

 The Navy that has successfully implemented a BSC I’m proud to say is the New Zealand Navy.
 I am sure they would welcome your inquiries.